Phone: (864) 656-5349

 Awards & Recent Publications

-- Alteration of Dentin-Enamel Mechanical Properties Due to Common Dental Whitening and Etching Treatments, B. Zimmerman*, L. Datko, S. Alapati, D. Dean , M. Kennedy, Journal of the Mechanical Behavior of Biomedical Materials vol. 3 pp. 339-346 (2010).
+Alteration of Dentin-Enamel Mechanical Properties Due to Common Dental Whitening and Etching Treatments, B. Zimmerman*, L. Datko, S. Alapati, D. Dean , M. Kennedy, Journal of the Mechanical Behavior of Biomedical Materials, v.
+3, pp.339-346 (2010).

 Research & Outreach

-Dr. Kennedy’s research group focuses on the mechanical response of thin films and interfaces, specifically those used in MEMS structures, flexible electronics, and biological systems.
-Using the fabrication facilities at Clemson and at collaborating labs, her group characterizes how small feature sizes influence both deformation mechanisms and also failure of these structures.
-She maintains a diverse research group consisting of graduate students, undergraduates and also high school students.
-To find out more about her group’s research, visit www.clemson.edu/~mskenne.
+The Kennedy research group focuses on the mechanical response of thin films and composites ranging from biological systems to flexible microelectronic systems.
+Using the fabrication facilities at COMSET and at collaborating labs to fabricate and prepare these systems, her group characterizes how small feature sizes influence both deformation mechanisms and also failure of these structures.
+In addition, the group also seeks to positively impacting science and engineering education via research on student motivation and self efficacy.